Trying to figure out what to do after standardized testing?

-Project-based learning activities provide an opportunity for students to apply the skills/strategies that they’ve learned throughout the school year and in previous years to a specific task.
+Project-based learning activities provide an opportunity for students to apply the skills/strategies they’ve learned throughout the school year.

 These higher-order thinking activities promote teamwork along with critical thinking skills.

-Students work with a partner or small group to create a game teaching any skill/strategy they learned this school year.
+Students work with a partner or small group to create a game teaching any skill or strategy they learned this school year.

 Consider using the games with your new students the following school year.